xeaone/swathe/README.md

 # Swathe #
 **Swathe - Powerful, Small, 2 Way Data Binding**

 Swathe is a 2 way data binding library.
 It is extremely small and extremely powerful.
-Try it out and you will see why.
-Contributions welcome!
+Try it out and you will see for your self.
+Contributions suggestions welcome and appreciated!
+2 Way data binding can be costly thus only elements with value properties are bi-directionally watched using the Input Event.
+I am thinking of changing to MutationObservers for the DOM changes.
+But that would require another pollyfill.

 Browsers support any ES5 spec compliant, such as IE9+ and Safari 6+.
 Firefox, Chrome and Edge.

+## Performance ##
+Performance seems to be pretty good.
+I am not sure how it compares to other frameworks though.
+Running Chrome with a single bi-directional element changing **25,000** divs simultaneously changing the UI lag is only slightly apparent.
+When using 50/50 div and bi-directional inputs **10,000** has minor lag. check out the demo directory and see for your self.

+Improvements can be made currently `eval` is being used to map the string path to an object.
+This is not ideal, suggestions would be great.
+I was thinking of maybe creating an object which maps to the model object using string keys.
+Them using `Object.defineProperty` to be able to interact get/set the model.

 ## Use ##
 - Install `npm swathe`
-- Include `<script src="swathe.min.js"></script>`
+- Chose either `swathe-define.js` or `swathe-proxy.js`
+- If using `swathe-proxy.js` you will need to include the `proxy.min.js`
+- Minify `swathe-define.js` or bundle `proxy.min.js` and `swathe-proxy.js` then Minify

 ## Model ##